 Leaf Spot Disease in Hydroponics — Identify & Fix

 Brown or yellow spots with dark margins signal fungal or bacterial leaf spot.
-Drop humidity below 70%, prune, and treat in 5 days.
+Complete identification guide and treatment protocol for Septoria, Alternaria, and bacterial spots.

 BY ROOTLESS FARM